There are phases in our life where we feel simply uninspired. Everyday day seems the same, simple daily routines are a drag.

-It can be frustrating to know that you are in a slump and stuck there even when you know you really need to get going.
+It can be frustrating to know that you are stuck and demotivated even when you know you really need to get going.

 A bad relationship, work pressure, misunderstandings with your family, health issues, lack of opportunities etc, fear of taking a risk etc.